pjercic/FoundationsOfCSS2023/README.md

 ## Project preparation and presentation dates

+Final group project in groups of **up to four students**.

+You can find more information about the project presentations and reports, including deadlines, in the [PROJECTS GUIDE](https://pjercic.github.io/FoundationsOfCSS2023/Projects_Guidance/ProjectsGuide).
+You can also find some guidance and recommendations in the [SLIDES OF THE PROJECT SUPPORT SESSION](https://pjercic.github.io/FoundationsOfCSS2023/Projects_Guidance/ProjectGuidanceSlides).
+There is also a [PROJECT EXAMPLE](https://pjercic.github.io/FoundationsOfCSS2023/Projects_Guidance/ProjectRegistrationExample).

+- 22.12 (end of day) - deadline for project group registrations on TC
 - 09.01 - Project guidance with Fariba
 - 16.01 - Project guidance with Fariba
 - 23.01 - Project presentations date 1
 - 30.01 - Project presentations date 2
+- 11.02 (end of day) - deadline for submission of projects final report

 ## Course grading